alekzanderx1/Dining-Concierge-Chatbot/README.md

 	User gets the following Email:

-	“Hello!
-Here are my Japanese restaurant suggestions for 2 people, for today at 7 pm: 1.
+	“Hello Jammes!
+Here are my Japanese restaurant suggestions for 2 people, for today at 7 pm:

-	Sushi Nakazawa, located at 23 Commerce St, 2.
-Jin Ramen, located at 3183 Broadway,
+	1. Sushi Nakazawa, located at 23 Commerce St,

+	2. Jin Ramen, located at 3183 Broadway,

 	3. Nikko, located at 1280 Amsterdam Ave.

 	Enjoy your meal!”

 - AWS Services used: